RutvikC/Project-3/README.md

 -------------------x-------------------x-------------------x-------------------x-------------------

 ```
-You can choose any option you like (**except -exec**; the reason for not using that option is because it ends with {} \\; _in python '\' is treated as an escape character and so it adds an extra '\\;' while parsing the input and I couldn't find any other way to get around it_)
+You can choose any option you like (**except -exec**; the reason for not using that option is because it ends with {} \\; _in python '\' is treated as an escape character and so it adds an extra '\\;' while parsing the input and therefore there is no way around it_)

-Continuing the example of choosing all the options with multiple variations in one session: (while choosing options from 2 to 4, you can get No such directory message on the terminal, which is likely that you don't have file permission to read.
-And so you need to go and manually change the file permissions, as there is no way this os.path() can bypass that error.)
+Continuing the example of choosing all the options with multiple variations in one session: (while choosing options from 2 to 4, you can get 'No such directory' message on the terminal, which is likely that you don't have file permission to read.
+And so you need to go and manually change the file permissions, as there is no way os.path() can bypass that error.
+I have a sample text file 'mycontact.txt' which you can use.)

 ```
 1. Search for files